Revolutionary-Games/Thrive/doc/setup_instructions.md

 highlighting of errors in the source code.
 However running the game from Visual Studio is a bit complicated.

+If the compile fails with a bunch of `Godot.something` or `Node` not found, undefined references, you need to compile the game from the Godot editor to make it setup the correct Godot assembly references.
+After that compiling from an external tool should work.

 From MonoDevelop you can use the plugin mentioned before, that adds a toolbar with a button to launch the game.
 To do that open `Thrive.sln` with MonoDevelop and in the new toolbar select the options `Thrive -